arendarski/arendarski/README.md

 <!--
 **arendarski/arendarski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Assistant Professor in Computer Science at Poznan University of Economics

+I am an Assistant Professor in Computer Science specialising in Financial Data Sceince.
+My research is focussed on Modeling High-Frequency Limit Order Book Dynamics Using Machine Learning in backend technologies such as Python.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...